 PRK (or PhotoRefractive Keratectomy) is a procedure that corrects nearsightedness (myopia), farsightedness (hyperopia), and astigmatism.
 It utilizes the Excimer Laser, the same laser that is used to perform LASIK surgery.
 The two procedures provide similar results with respect to vision and long term stability.
-Other procedures known as LASIK or Advanced Surface Ablation are very similar if not equivalent to PRK.
+Other procedures known as LASIK or Advanced Surface Ablation are very similar if not equivalent to PRK surgery.
 These procedures differ from LASIK in the way they are performed, and in terms of recovery and healing.
-The final vision results however are usually equivalent.
-PRK is often performed in patients who are candidates for refractive surgery, but are unable to have LASIK because of thin or atypically shaped corneas, or lifestyle requirements.
+The final vision results, however, are usually equivalent.
+PRK treatment is often performed in patients who are candidates for refractive surgery but are unable to have LASIK because of thin or atypically shaped corneas, or lifestyle requirements.